-Exchange-traded funds that buy fixed-income securities may boost their assets more than six- fold to $2 trillion in the next 10 years as they transform the way bonds are traded, according to BlackRock Inc. (BLK)
+Exchange-traded funds that buy fixed-income securities may boost their assets more than six- fold to $2 trillion in the next 10 years as they transform the way bonds are traded, according to BlackRock Inc. (BLK:US)

-The industry that was ignited by the 2008 financial crisis has mushroomed to include $302 billion of assets in 550 funds since the July 2002 inception of the first such ETF, the iShares iBoxx Investment Grade Corporate Bond Fund (LQD), BlackRock Inc.’s Matthew Tucker and Jennifer Grancio said in a report today.
+The industry that was ignited by the 2008 financial crisis has mushroomed to include $302 billion of assets in 550 funds since the July 2002 inception of the first such ETF, the iShares iBoxx Investment Grade Corporate Bond Fund (LQD:US), BlackRock Inc.’s Matthew Tucker and Jennifer Grancio said in a report today.

 “It’s really changing how to invest in the fixed-income market” by making it more transparent and liquid, Tucker, head of BlackRock’s iShares fixed-income investment strategy, said in a telephone interview.
 “The scope of application is so much broader than a mutual fund because investors can think of it as a real-time tool for managing risk and exposure.”

 Growth of fixed-income ETFs will accelerate as money managers expand offerings to new debt markets in different countries, according to BlackRock, the world’s biggest asset manager.
 The funds will also benefit from a likely shift in the average investor’s holdings to include a greater proportion of debt, the report says.

 ETFs typically allow individual investors to speculate on securities without directly owning them.
 Unlike mutual funds, whose shares are priced once daily, ETFs are listed on exchanges and are bought and sold like stocks.
 About 20 percent or less of share movement in fixed-income ETFs results in trades of the underlying debt, Tucker said.

 ETFs in the U.S., which now hold $222 billion, may account for $1.4 trillion of assets within the next 10 years, the New York-based asset-manager said in the report.